RECOGNIZING

 What are examples of Hazing?

-- At a party, returning athletes tell new teammates to get drunk or else they won’t be added to the team chat
+- At a party, returning players tell new teammates to get drunk or else they won’t be added to the team chat

 - The starters make rookies wear humiliating outfits in order to be invited to social events